Close

 Strategic Entry Planning for Singapore

 Whether you're planning to explore Marina Bay Sands, conduct business in one of Asia's leading financial hubs, or pursue academic excellence at world-renowned institutions, understanding Singapore's visa framework is essential for successful travel planning.
-Singapore maintains a strategic visa policy with 159 countries granted visa-free access for tourism purposes, while nationals of 43 countries including Afghanistan, Algeria, Armenia, Azerbaijan, Bangladesh, India, Iran, Pakistan, Russia, and others require a valid entry visa.
+Singapore maintains a strategic visa policy with around 160 countries and territories granted visa-free access for tourism purposes, while nationals of around 35 countries require a valid entry visa, grouped by ICA into Assessment Level I (including India, Russia and other CIS states) and Assessment Level II (including Afghanistan, Algeria, Bangladesh, Egypt, Iran, Iraq, Nigeria and Pakistan).

 Professional Immigration Guidance

 All travelers must comply with general entry requirements, including a valid travel document with minimum validity of 6 months at departure and confirmed onward or return tickets.
-All travelers are required to submit the SG Arrival Card within three days before arriving in Singapore, except those transiting without immigration clearance and Singapore citizens or permanent residents entering via land checkpoints.
+All travelers are required to submit the SG Arrival Card within three days before arriving in Singapore, except those transiting without immigration clearance and Singapore citizens, permanent residents and long-term pass holders entering via land checkpoints.
 Possession of a valid visa does not guarantee entry, as it is pre-entry permission to seek entry into Singapore.

 Key Traveler Categories Requiring Documentation: